RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

 shown.
 The user of the program can enter the name and press `return`.
 When this happens the text that has been entered is returned from the `input` function, and in this case assigned to the variable `n`.
+Make sure you run this example a number of times and try some different names in the input box that appears.

 .. activecode:: inputfun

     n = input("Please enter your name: ")
     print("Hello", n)

-Even if you asked the user to enter their age, you would get back a string like ``"17"``.
-It would be your job, as the programmer, to convert that string into a int or a float, using the `int` or `float` converter functions we saw earlier.
+It is very important to note that the ``input`` function returns a string value.
+Even if you asked the user to enter their age, you would get back a string like
+``"17"``.
+It would be your job, as the programmer, to convert that string into an int or a float, using the ``int`` or ``float`` converter functions we saw earlier.

 To modify our previous program, we will add an input statement to allow the user to enter the number of seconds.
 Then we will convert that string to an integer.
 From there the process is the same as before.
+To complete the example, we will print some appropriate output.

 .. activecode:: int_secs